How Long Does a Divorce Take?

 - How busy the courts are

-How can you make the process shorter?
+How can you speed up the divorce process?

 If you want to get divorced as quickly as possible, there are a few things you can do to speed up the process: